 In the wrong way for workers.
 They want their money back.

 We need to address the issue with section 39 organisations and I would be very happy to have that debate in the House.
 As Senator Ó Ríordáin knows quite well, those organisation were not directly funded by the HSE.
 He has raised the differences in their pay and conditions.
 Anyone who works in the health system is entitled to and deserves to have equal and fair pay.
-Those of us who have been advocates of that for a long time will continue to work for that.
+Those of us who have been advocates for a long time will continue to work for it.

 They were not going on strike when we were in government.